Medical expert of the article

 Muscle relaxation:

-Halothane is still widely used, but it should be remembered that in patients with CRF, its arrhythmogenic potential may increase.
+Halothane is still widely used, but it should be remembered that in patients with CRF its arrhythmogenic potential may increase.

-Auxiliary therapy
+Adjuvant therapy

-Stimulation of the primary function of the kidney transplant
+Stimulation of primary renal transplant function

 +